ibm-cloud-docs/cis/dns.md

 ### TXT Type record

 To add this record type, valid values must exist in the **Name** and **Content** fields.
-A **TTL** also can be specified from the dropdown menu, with the default value of 'Automatic'.
+A **TTL** also can be specified from the dropdown menu, with the default value of `Automatic`.

 ![Create TXT Type record](images/dns/create-txt-type-record.png)

     Required Fields: Name, Content
     Optional Field: TTL (Default value is Automatic)

-**Note**: The first time you order a dedicated certificate Domain Control Validation (DCV) process occurs, which generates a corresponding TXT record.
+The first time you order a dedicated certificate Domain Control Validation (DCV) process occurs, which generates a corresponding TXT record.
 If you delete the TXT record, the DCV process happens again when you order another dedicated certificate.
 If you delete a dedicated certificate, the TXT record corresponding to the DCV process is not deleted.
+{:note}

 ### NS Type record

 To add this record type, valid values must exist in the **Name** and **Name Server** fields.
-A **TTL** also can be specified from the dropdown menu, with the default value of 'Automatic'.
+A **TTL** also can be specified from the dropdown menu, with the default value of `Automatic`.

 ![Create NS Type record](images/dns/create-ns-type-record.png)